callowayproject/bump-my-version/README.md

     - Tagging releases
     - Reading version numbers from tags

-## Future Direction

-- Switch having both the version part and files to change as arguments on the command line.
-- Allow for multiple tags, including one that moves for having a `v2` that always points to the latest version of version 2.
-[For example](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md#recommendations)

 ## Installation

 You can download and install the latest version of this software from the Python package index (PyPI) as follows: